geotrellis/geotrellis-site/docs/introduction/getting-started.rst

 We publish a few additional libraries that you might choose to include:

-- :ref:`geotrellis-services`: Utility functionality for creating web services that use GeoTrellis.
+- :ref:`geotrellis-services-0.9.0`: Utility functionality for creating web services that use GeoTrellis.
-- :ref:`geotrellis-jetty`: Utilities for creating `jetty`__ based projects with GeoTrellis.
+- :ref:`geotrellis-jetty-0.9.0`: Utilities for creating `jetty`__ based projects with GeoTrellis.
-- :ref:`geotrellis-geotools`: GeoTools integration with GeoTrellis, including GeoTiff loading
+- :ref:`geotrellis-geotools-0.9.0`: GeoTools integration with GeoTrellis, including GeoTiff loading

 __ http://www.eclipse.org/jetty/